HordeBies/StocksApplication/README.md

 - Trade: buy and sell stocks
 - Portfolio: track earnings, owned stocks, and stock order history
 - Instructions: learn how to use the application
-# Upcoming Features
-I am currently working on adding the following features to the application:

-- External logins using GitHub and Google
-- Email providers using MailKit & MimeKit
-- Deployment using Azure
+# Deployment
+BiesStocks is now deployed on Azure, including both the application and database.
+Users can access the platform at https://stocksweb.azurewebsites.net/

+**Disclaimer: Deployed project is unable to use WKHTMLTOPDF.exe inside Azure environment therefore functionalities related to Rotativa is only enabled in other than production environments**

+# Google and Github External Login Options
+BiesStocks now has the added functionality of Google and GitHub external login options, allowing users to register and sign in using their Google or GitHub accounts.

+# Contact
+Please feel free to contact me with any questions or feedback.

+# Contributing

+This project is open for contributions.
+If you would like to contribute to this project, please fork this repository and submit a pull request.
 # Getting Started
 To get started with the application, simply clone the repository and run it on your local machine.

 # Feedback
-We welcome feedback on the application and encourage you to submit any issues or feature requests through our GitHub repository.
+I welcome feedback on the application and encourage you to submit any issues or feature requests through the GitHub repository.